Olive Branch, Mississippi: 19th and 20th centuries

 The 1990s were a period of explosive growth in the city; 3,567 people lived in Olive Branch at the 1990 census.
 In 1996, a land annexation to the west doubled the city's total land area.
 By 2000, the population had risen to 21,054, a 490 percent increase over the 1990 figure.

-21st century

-Olive Branch has become the second DeSoto County city to have a street dedicated in honor of the late Dr. Martin Luther King Jr., the civil rights icon of the 1960's who was tragically killed in Memphis in April 1968.
-However, the Board of Aldermen decided to put a sign instead of renaming the road after its figure, confusing its citizens.

 Geography

 Olive Branch is located in northeastern DeSoto County, at the junction of U.S. Route 78, and State Highways 302 (known locally as Goodman Road) and 305 (Germantown Road/Cockrum Street).
 Via US 78 it is 22 mi northwest to the center of Memphis.

 The city's northern border is the Mississippi/Tennessee state line.
 The Memphis city limits touch the western portion of Olive Branch's northern border.
 The city of Southaven, Mississippi, borders Olive Branch on the west, and unincorporated areas border the city to the east and south.

 According to the United States Census Bureau, the city of Olive Branch has a total area of 95.6 km2, of which 95.0 km2 is land and 0.5 km2, or 0.56%, is water.